Indonesia eyes Indian missiles amid China tensions – DW – 02/03/2025

 Deterrence without confrontation

-India and Indonesia are concerned about a rising China's increasing muscle-flexing, prompting analysts to argue that the "China factor” provides a strong basis for bilateral security cooperation.
+India and Indonesia are concerned about the increased muscle-flexing by a rising China, prompting analysts to argue that the "China factor" provides a strong basis for bilateral security cooperation.

-Indonesia has had repeated confrontations with China over the Natuna Islands, where Chinese fishing vessels and coast guard ships have entered its EEZ.
+Indonesia has had repeated confrontations with China over the Natuna Islands, which lie within its exclusive economic zone.
+But they are also claimed by China, and Chinese fishing vessels and coast guard ships have entered the zone.

 In a few weeks, a high-level Indonesian defense delegation is expected to visit India to continue discussions on defense cooperation.